InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

 })
 ```

-The rewritten module has been mapped to the origin module.
-When we create an Engine, ModelAgent would patch the model automatically, then we can perform inference with these new implementation.
+In this mapping, the revised modules are associated with their original counterparts.
+When creating an `Engine`, the `ModelAgent` will automatically patch the model.
+Subsequently, we can conduct inference using these updated implementations.

 ## Support Tensor Parallelism

-If we want to support tensor parallelism(tp), we have partition the weights in the model.
-Let's try extend the rewrite above.
+If we aim to enable tensor parallelism (TP), it is necessary to partition the weights in the model.
+Let's build upon the previously mentioned modifications to accommodate TP in the Llama model:

-In Llama (and most LLM), most Linear layers are involved in the weight partition.
-Among them:
+In Llama (as well as in most Language Model models), the weight partition primarily affects the Linear layers.
+Specifically, for the following components:

-- `LlamaAttention`: `q_proj`, `k_proj`, `v_proj` need column wise partition; `o_proj` needs row wise partition.
+- In `LlamaAttention`: `q_proj`, `k_proj`, `v_proj` require column-wise partitioning, while `o_proj` necessitates row-wise partitioning.
-- `LlamaMLP`: `gate_proj`, `up_proj` need column wise partition; `down_proj` needs row wise partition.
+- In `LlamaMLP`: `gate_proj` and `up_proj` require column-wise partitioning, while `down_proj` requires row-wise partitioning.

-We can implement `_distribution_partition_fn` in each rewrite modules:
+We can implement the \_distribution_partition_fn in each of the rewritten modules:

 ```python
 # lmdeploy/pytorch/models/llama.py